vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     - Ubuntu 2004 Kubernetes v1.26.5 OVA

 > **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
 > **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).

 **Resource Pools and VM Folders:**

-The sample entries of the resource pools and folders that need to be created are as follows.
+The sample entries of the resource pools and folders that need to be created are as follows:

 |**Resource Type**|**Sample Resource Pool Name**|**Sample Folder Name**|
 | --- | --- | --- |